newandyc/newandyc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am the director of the Networks & Control Group at SYSU.
 Before joining SYSU, I worked successively in City University of Hong Kong, Southeast University, China, and Delft University of Technology, the Netherlands.
 I received double Ph.D. degrees from University of Groningen, the Netherlands, and Harbin Institute of Technology, China.
-My current research interest includes robust and learning control & estimation, distributed network coordination including formation control & cooperative pointing control.
+My current research interest includes robust and learning estimation & control, distributed network coordination including formation control & cooperative pointing control.

 ***Postdoc openings are always available largely in networks and control !***